-• Baltic states (i.e. Estonia, Latvia, Lithuania).
+- between the UK, Ireland and France, - Baltic states (i.e. Estonia, Latvia, Lithuania).

-These areas are indicative, flexible and can be adapted if necessary for practical reasons (i.e. if market and congestion developments require to reorganize some area(s) and their members) so that allocation procedures include all the interconnections considered optimal by all concerned TSOs and regulatory authorities.
+These areas are indicative, flexible and can be adapted if necessary for practical reasons (i.e. if market and congestion developments require to re-organize some area(s) and their members) so that allocation procedures include all the interconnections considered optimal by all concerned TSOs and regulatory authorities.